-Good teamwork, lots of knowledge about mountains and altitude sickness, and an enjoyment of simply being in the mountains are all vital to your general well being and to the success of the trip.
+Good teamwork, lots of knowledge about mountains and altitude sickness, and experience of camping at altitude and in cold weather conditions in a tent.
 We don't recommend Aconcagua to people without experience of multi-day trips, high altitude (at least up to 6000m) and winter camping.
-This is not just about physical ability which will require lots of visits to the gym; it is a mountaineering experience which requires fitness of the mind as well as the body.

 Technical mountain skills are not vital on Aconcagua, but a good knowledge of camping and self-preservation in cold weather conditions is very important.
-Erecting tents, using the gas stoves safely, cooking simple but tasty recipes in the outdoors, going to the toilet, packing rucksacks effectively, dressing correctly and managing your personal climate are all skills which have to be learnt and understood before going to altitude.
+Erecting tents, using the gas and white gas stoves safely, cooking tasty recipes in the outdoors, packing rucksacks effectively, dressing correctly and managing your personal climate are all skills which have to be learnt and understood.

 Putting a tent up in a gale is not easy and cooking a dehydrated meal for 3 people in a confined space is difficult, as is making water from ice and equally peeing into a bottle inside your sleeping bag!
 During rest days at base camp and hopefully prior to the expedition there will be time to learn and practise.
 Good teamwork will come from this and it is the key that gets everyone to the top and back down again.
 Physical fitness in itself will give people confidence to climb the mountain, but the preparation should also involve reading about the mountain, and working on camping skills.